 THE WORK OF our GOVERNORS

-The aims of the Governing Body are:
+The role of the Governing Body is:

-- to provide strategic planning in partnership with the Headteacher and staff by understanding the school’s strengths and weaknesses, and by reviewing and approving policies which ensure high standards of educational achievement and underpin improvements
+- to provide strategic planning in partnership with the Executive Headteacher and staff by understanding the school’s strengths and weaknesses, and by reviewing and approving policies which ensure high standards of educational achievement and underpin improvements

 - to ensure accountability with effective performance management procedures and monitoring of staff